 Josephine was born Josefina Ursula Caminos in La Plata, Buenos Aires, Argentina.
 Her mom renamed her Josephine shortly after her family moved to Pittsburgh, Pennsylvania in the early 70s.
 Josephine was just a child when she began cooking alongside her grandma Dorita, who instilled a love of all things Argentine, especially dulce de leche.
 The husband and wife team began La Dorita in 2009, after years of urging by friends and family who enjoyed Josephine’s homemade cakes generously layered with her grandmother’s dulce de leche.
-Today, Gastón hand makes their dulce de leche just as Grandma Dorita did: in small batches using farm-fresh milk.
-He stirs each batch by hand in copper kettles.
-From stirring, to jarring, to sealing, Gastón and Josephine do it all.
-The result is an artisanal dulce de leche milk jam that is meant to be enjoyed unadulterated—straight from the jar.
-Gastón and Josephine have four boys and a daughter.
-Each is a dulce de leche expert and the five together, along with their Argentine father, are the official taste testers for quality control of the product.
+For several years, Gastón hand made their dulce de leche just as Grandma Dorita did: in small batches using farm-fresh milk that they sold in local markets through out the East Coast up until the onset of Covid, when the Oría’s retired their artisanal dulce de leche product line.